 Urinary incontinence is the inability to hold urine leading to involuntary loss of urine.
 The urine loss can range from slight leakage of urine to severe frequent wetting.
-This condition severely affects quality of life by interfering with work, travel, social recreation and sexual activities.
+This condition severely affects the quality of life by interfering with work, travel, social recreation, and sexual activities.

 With aging, the urge to urinate may occur more frequently and be harder to control: however, incontinence can affect men and women of all ages and is not a normal response to aging.

 3. IS THE INCIDENCE OF URINARY INCONTINENCE SIMILAR IN MEN AND WOMEN?

 No, women experience incontinence two times more often than men.
 Pregnancy and childbirth, menopause and the structure of the female urinary tract account for this difference.
 However, both women and men can become incontinent from stroke, multiple sclerosis and other physical problems associated with old age.

 4. WHAT ARE THE RISK FACTORS FOR URINARY INCONTINENCE?

 Risk factors for urinary incontinence vary, but include:

 - Prostate enlargement and/or surgery

 - Radiation therapy to the pelvis

 - Back injury